Table of Contents (collapsible)

 Soils

-Sagebrush false dandelion grows on clayey to sandy loam soils of varied depths that are often stony (O’Farrell 1975; Pitt and Wikeem 1990; Sapsis 1990; Chambers 2006; Rhodes et al. 2010).
+Sagebrush false dandelion grows on clayey to sandy loam soils of varied depths that are often stony (O’Farrell 1975; Pitt and Wikeem 1990; Sapsis 1990; Chambers 2006; Rhodes et al. 2010; Hitchcock and Cronquist 2018).
 It occurs in stiff sagebrush (A. rigida) communities of southeast Oregon on rocky scablands with very shallow to shallow stony soils derived from basalt or rhyolite.
-Soils in these communities may be water saturated in winter and spring and subject to frost heaving (Ashley 2004).
+Soils in these communities may be saturated in winter and spring and subject to frost heaving (Ashley 2004).

 Description

-Sagebrush false dandelion is a somewhat variable perennial herb with milky juice (Fig. 1) that resembles the common dandelion (Taraxacum officinale).
-The taproot is stout and fleshy.
-One or more slender stems (peduncles) 2 to 16 in (5–40 cm) tall arise from a thick caudex (Chambers 1993, 2006).
-Stems are erect, generally leafless, and glabrous, but may be puberulent below the flower head (Chambers 1993, 2006).
-Leaves are basal, crowded, linear or occasionally divided, and usually 2 to 6 in (5–15 cm) long and less than 0.4 in (1 cm) wide (Cronquist 1955; Munz and Keck 1973; Taylor 1992).
-Leaf surfaces are glabrous or villous, and the margins are often wavy and ciliolate (Cronquist 1955; Chambers 2006).
+Sagebrush false dandelion is a somewhat variable acaulescent perennial herb with milky juice (Fig. 1) that resembles the common dandelion (Taraxacum officinale).
+The taproot is stout, fleshy, and covered with a blackish periderm.
+Lateral rootlets are borne on knoblike projections (Chambers 2006; GBIF 2024).
+One or more slender peduncles (flowering stems) 2 to 18 in (5-45 cm) tall arise from a thick caudex (Chambers 1993, 2006; Hitchcock and Cronquist 2018; GBIF 2024).
+Peduncles are erect, generally leafless, and glabrous.
+They are puberulent below the flower head, and may have 1 to 3 leafy bracts proximally (Chambers 2006; GBIF 2024).
+Leaves are basal, crowded, linear, lanceolate or occasionally divided, and usually 2 to 12 in (5-30 cm) long, less than 0.4 in (1 cm) wide, and acuminate (Cronquist 1955; Munz and Keck 1973; Taylor 1992; GBIF 2024).
+Leaf surfaces are glabrous or villous, particularly along the midveins.
+The margins are often wavy and white ciliolate (Cronquist 1955; Mansfield 2000; Chambers 2006; Welsh et al. 2015; GBIF 2024).

 Figure 1.
-Sagebrush false dandelion plants in flower.
+Sagebrush false dandelion plant in flower.
 Photos: M. Lavin, Montana State University.

-Inflorescences (Fig. 2) are erect heads of 13 to 90 ligulate ray florets borne singly on each peduncle (Chambers 1993).
-Flower heads are each subtended by an involucre 0.6 to 1 in (15-25 mm) wide consisting of 8 to 25 subequal, linear to lanceolate bracts (phyllaries) with the outer series shorter than or equal to the inner (Chambers 1993).
-The bracts are acuminate at the tip, green, sometimes with purple dots, and glabrous to white-hairy, especially on the margins and midrib, which is often purple (Cronquist 1955; Chambers 1993, 2006).
-The florets exceed the bracts.
-Ligules are yellow, sometimes with an orange midrib that may become pinkish with age.
-Florets may close early in the day during hot weather (Taylor 1992; Chambers 1993).
+Inflorescences (Fig. 2) are erect or nodding heads of 13 to 90 ligulate ray florets borne singly on each peduncle (Chambers 1993; Mansfield 2000; Welsh 2015).
+Flower heads are each subtended by an involucre 0.6 to 1 in (15-39 mm) wide consisting of 8 to 25 subequal, linear to lanceolate bracts (phyllaries) with the outer series shorter than or equal to the inner (Chambers 1993, 2006).
+The bracts are acuminate at the tip, green, sometimes with purple dots, and glabrous to white-hairy, especially on the margins and midrib, which is often purple (Cronquist 1955; Chambers 1993, 2006; Welsh 2015; Hitchcock and Cronquist 2018).
+The florets exceed the bracts (GBIF 2024).
+Ligules are 10 to 25 mm long, yellow, sometimes with an orange midrib that may become pinkish with age.
+Florets may close early in the day during hot weather (Taylor 1992; Chambers 1993, 2006).

-The fruit (a cypsela or false achene, often referred to as an achene) is cylindric or fusiform, narrowed and puberulent apically, beakless, 0.3 to 0.5 in (7–13 mm) long, and gray to brown (Cronquist 1955; Chambers 1993, 2006).
-The pappus consists of 10 to 30 lustrous, white subulate or aristate scales that are more or less equal in length (Chambers 1993, 2006).
+The fruit (a cypsela or false achene, often referred to as an achene) is cylindric or fusiform, narrowed and puberulent apically, 0.3 to 0.5 in (7-13 mm) long, beakless, and gray to light brown (Cronquist 1955; Chambers 1993, 2006).
+The pappus consists of 10 to 30 lustrous, white subulate or aristate scales (10-17 mm long) that taper to a scabrous bristle (Chambers 1993, 2006; Welsh 2015; GBIF 2024).
 Mature fruiting heads are white and spherical, resembling those of dandelions.
 Individual fruits resemble parachutes and are wind dispersed (Taylor 1992).

 Reproduction